Homeowner content is free. We may earn a commission when you click links through our site. Advertiser Disclosure

 Experian IdentityWorks

 The Experian IdentityWorks service starts at $24.99/month for one person and monitors all three major credit agencies.
 IdentityWorks is a good option for families since it can cover up to 10 children starting at $34.99/month.
-Moreover, the service routinely scans the dark web for your personal information, informs you if a payday loan has been taken out in your name, alerts you of any address changes that have been filed with the U.S. Postal Service, and monitors misuse of your social security number.
+The service routinely scans the dark web for your personal information, informs you if a payday loan has been taken out in your name, alerts you of any address changes that have been filed with the U.S. Postal Service, and monitors misuse of your social security number.
 IdentityWorks also provides ID theft protection insurance for up to $1 million along with a free 30-day trial period included with the premium subscription.

 Identity Guard